8.13.2

 DR backup agent for Windows and the standard DR engine now require at least Microsoft .NET Framework 4.6.2

-DR backup agent cannot now be installed on a client remotely right from the CFA Management Console (that is, pushed when adding or editing a client).
+DR backup agent cannot now be installed on a client remotely right from the appliance Management Console (that is, pushed when adding or editing a client).
 Instead, pushing the backup agent will only update it if it was installed already

 Backup and restore

-DR image backup jobs using the standard DR engine could fail if the client returned null
+DR image backup jobs using the standard DR engine could fail if the client returned null response when requested to attach remote storage

-After making a Linux file and folder backup and then restoring it to the Appliance Network Share, the restored data was not shown in the CFA Management Console › Settings › Tools › Appliance Network Share, and was unavailable through network
+After making a Linux file and folder backup and then restoring it to the appliance network share, the restored data was not shown in the appliance Management Console › SettingsToolsAppliance Network Share, and was unavailable through network

-DR image backup jobs using the standard DR engine could fail after running for a long time (An unexpected network error occurred
+DR image backup jobs using the standard DR engine could fail after running for a long time (An unexpected network error occurred)

 Boot and boot verification

-CFA would schedule backup jobs for boot verification only on alternate days (regardless of system settings) because of improper handling of time zones and limit to verify only one backup job per day
+Appliance would schedule backup jobs for boot verification only on alternate days (regardless of system settings) because of improper handling of time zones and limit to verify only one backup job per day

 Monitoring and reporting

-CFA failed to send the daily report with boot verification screenshots included
+Appliance failed to send the daily report with boot verification screenshots included

 VMware